 How to Divide Amaryllis Bulbs in the Garden

 Before amaryllis plant division, you should prepare the new site or containers.
 Add soil or amendments to provide a well-draining, healthy soil to reduce transplant shock.
 Amaryllis bulbs will benefit from the addition of rich, organic matter.
 Pre-dig holes with a bulb planter or auger.
 In regions with dry winters, it may be necessary to water the planting site deeply 24 hours before digging to make the soil easier to work with.
 You can also trim off any stalks and foliage remaining on the amaryllis at this point.

 Use a sharp garden spade to cut a circle around the clump of amaryllis bulbs.
 Keep the spade a few inches (8 cm.) away from any bulbs and cut deeply down into the soil.
 Then gently lift the bulb clump out of the earth; many gardeners prefer to use a garden fork for this step.

 Once the selected amaryllis has been dug up, carefully remove the soil around the bulbs.
 Rinsing the bulbs with water or gently shaking them can help remove the dirt to allow you a better view.
 While some bulbs may easily separate or fall off the clump of bulbs, it may be necessary to use a clean, sharp knife to cut the bulbs apart.

-Look over each bulb carefully and discard any that look sick, mushy or have signs of insects, such as boring holes.
+Look over each bulb carefully and discard any that look sick, mushy, or have signs of insects, such as boring holes.
 The remaining healthy bulbs should be planted immediately in the garden or designated containers.
-Plant bulbs 2-4 inches (5-10 cm.) deep and water thoroughly.
+Plant bulbs 2 to 4 inches (5-10 cm.) deep and water thoroughly.